Red Army strategic operations in World War II: Introduction

-The war with Japan, the Campaign in the Far East including the Manchurian strategic offensive operation, (9 August 1945 – 2 September 1945) is seen as a separate theater of operations from the Great Patriotic War.

-During the course of the Second World War the Red Army carried out a number of different military operations.
-The scope of these operations, usually known by the major cities around which they took place, was usually termed "operational-strategic" or "strategic", depending on the scale.
-An "operational-strategic" operation was usually undertaken by at least a group of Armies or a single Front.
-A "strategic" operation usually demanded cooperation of several Fronts to achieve its objectives.
-In both cases the operations could last from a week to several months. strategic operations were combined into seasonal campaigns, because weather and ground conditions affected planning.
+The war with Japan, the Campaign in the Far East – including the Manchurian strategic offensive operation, (9 August 1945 – 2 September 1945) – is seen as a separate theater of operations from the Great Patriotic War.
+During the Second World War, the Red Army carried out a number of military operations.
+The scope of these operations, usually known by the major cities around which they took place, was usually termed "operational-strategic" or "strategic" depending on scale.
+An operational-strategic operation was usually undertaken by at least a group of armies or a single front.
+A strategic operation usually required the cooperation of several fronts to achieve its objectives.
+In both cases, the operations could last from a week to several months.
+Strategic operations were combined into seasonal campaigns, because weather and ground conditions affected planning.

-Soviet historians disagreed on which operations to classify as strategic or front-level, and the names of operations often differed between early military studies and later official histories.
-In the 1960s 40 strategic operations were discussed, in the 1970s this expanded to 55, and by the beginning of the 1980s, "more than 50."
-The six-volume official History of the Great Patriotic War, published between 1960 and 1965, and the twelve-volume History of the Second World War 1939–1945, published between 1973 and 1982, did not clarify the number of strategic operations.
-In an attempt to resolve the discussion, the Military-Historical Journal of the Ministry of Defense published discussions during 1985 and 1986 between military historians and military leaders about strategic operations.
-As a result of these discussions, a list of strategic operations was developed, and the number of troops involved and durations of the operations were specified.
-However, this issue was not fully resolved, as the work of the commission of Grigory Krivosheyev on Soviet casualties published in 1993 contained a slightly different list of strategic operations.
+Soviet historians disagreed on which operations to classify as strategic or front-level, and operational names often differed in early military studies and later official histories.
+During the 1960s, 40 strategic operations were discussed; in the 1970s, this had expanded to 55.
+The six-volume History of the Great Patriotic War (published between 1960 and 1965) and the twelve-volume History of the Second World War 1939–1945, published between 1973 and 1982, did not specify the number of strategic operations.
+The Military-Historical Journal of the Ministry of Defense published discussions during 1985 and 1986 between military historians and military leaders about strategic operations.
+As a result of these discussions, a list of strategic operations was developed and the number of troops involved and duration of the operations were specified.
+This issue was not fully resolved, however, as the work of the Grigory Krivosheyev commission on Soviet casualties (published in 1993) contained a slightly different list of strategic operations.